-Please Note: In the event, the park closes or severe weather occurs before or the start of a tour.
+Please Note: In the event, the park closes or severe weather occurs before or during a tour.
 Sacred Monument Tours have the right to alter, modify, or cancel any tour.
-Canceled tours will receive a refund.
-We offer free pickup to only Jeep tour customers staying only at The View Hotel.
+Tours canceled by us will receive a full or partial refund.

 We’ll meet 30 minutes before tour time at the View Hotel or in the parking lot of the Tribal Park Visitors Center.
 Then we’ll drive to The Mittens.
 Also known as the West & East Mitten Buttes.
 When viewed from the south, the buttes appear to be two gigantic mittens with their thumbs facing inwards.